owikle/collectionbuilder-demo/pages/about.md

 - Card -- >  {% raw %}`{% include feature/card.md header="This is a Card" header="The card is centered" text="The card features an image from the collection as a cap" objectid="demo_004" width="25" centered="true" %}`
  {% endraw %}

-{% include feature/card.md header="This is a Card" header="The card is centered" text="The card features an image from the collection as a cap" objectid="demo_004" width="25" centered="true"  %}
+{% include feature/card.md header="This is a psychiana card" text="This card is about the Psychiana Digital Collection" width="50" centered="true"  %}

 - Buttons -- > {% raw %}`{% include feature/button.md text="this is button with secondary coloring" color="secondary"  %}`{% endraw %}